 See the Light

-Lasers and light- based devices are in high demand for smoothing facial lines and wrinkles, reducing pigment and redness, and improving skin tone and texture.
+Lasers and light-based devices are in high demand for smoothing facial lines and wrinkles, reducing pigment and redness, and improving skin.
 The most common technologies include ablative and non-ablative lasers, Intense Pulsed Light (IPL), radiofrequency (RF), and High Intensity Focused Ultrasound (HIFU).
-Each of these energies work in different ways to rejuvenate the skin, reduce pigmentation, lines and wrinkles, redness and other conditions.
+Each of these energies works in different ways to rejuvenate the skin, reduce pigmentation, lines and wrinkles, redness and other conditions.

 The next-generation ultrasound technology for treating wrinkles and saggy skin is Sofwave® that made its debut in 2020.
-It’s quickly becoming the top choice of many laser surgeons as a no downtime, pain-free procedure that really works.
-The ultrasound energy precisely passes through the skin’s surface to heat the deeper tissues at just the right depth and temperature to rejuvenate collagen fibers and improve the appearance of aging skin.
-The beauty of Sofwave is a unique cooling mechanism that protects the uppermost skin layer from burning and keeps the treatment comfortable.
-The treated zones stimulate a healing response, called ‘neocollagenesis’, which increases and regenerates the collagen in the skin, leading to a reduction in fine lines and wrinkles.
+It’s quickly becoming the top choice of many laser surgeons that really works.
+The ultrasound energy precisely passes through the skin’s surface to heat the deeper tissues at just the right temperature to remodel collagen fibers and improve the appearance of the face.
+The beauty of Sofwave is a unique cooling mechanism that protects the uppermost skin layer from burning.
+The treated zones stimulate a healing response, called ‘neocollagenesis’, which increases and remodels the collagen in the skin, leading to a reduction in fine lines and wrinkles.

 Wrinkle treatments have always been in demand and the choices have come a long way in the past two decades from facelifts and deep lasers, to minimally invasive wrinkle treatments.

 Find out more about the new Sofwave, a breakthrough ultrasound technology for treating fine lines and wrinkles